alexschimel/Espresso/README.md

 ### License

-The _Espresso_ software and source code is distributed under the MIT License.
+The _Espresso_ software and source code are distributed under the MIT License.
 See `LICENSE` file for details.

 _Espresso_ uses several pieces of third-party code, each being distributed under its own license.
 Each piece of code is contained in a separate sub-folder of the 'toolboxes' folder and includes the corresponding license file.